 You could only feel sorry for those two church buildings, silently engaged in a fierce scaffolding war to conquer a sliver of visibility, to have a place in that corner of the world, a world utterly uninterested in their insignificant dramas.

 Those were of course the years of the schism: two warring Churches, each proclaiming to be the one and only Catholic Church; embroiled in bitter fights sparing no one, contending for the juicy bones of the rich real estate and art patrimony.

 Those Catholics who were stubbornly closing their door to the modern world, insisting they could restore a civilization built on moral rules we normies couldn’t even fathom.

-Even more pathetic: the other ones, desperately trying to chase our tastes, to entice us, to show us they were cool, modern Catholics, ready to embrace the newest fads… Something akin to a 80 yrs old who’s donning a miniskirt and adopting a teenager slang to feel young.
+Even more pathetic: the other fellas, desperately trying to chase our tastes, to entice us, to show us they were cool, modern Catholics, ready to embrace the newest fads… Something akin to a 80 yrs old woman who’s donning a miniskirt and adopting a teenager slang to feel young.

 We had no use for a blessed condom, a few women priests, an imaginary heaven where everybody’s welcome, even the worst criminals in history.
 A sugary fairy tale with guaranteed forgiveness for all.
 No, thanks.

 The only reason I took notice of this evolution was probably my old-fashioned father, still fixated on the idea of figuratively dancing on the grave of religion.

 Really, you could hardly find people interested in this sort of things among my friends.